Skip to Main Content

 • Verify citations and sources provided by generative AI tools.
 Not sure how?
 Ask your helpful Clark Library team!

-• Develop your depth of knowledge in your discipline or areas of interest so you can more easily identify erroneous or biased information.
+• Develop depth of knowledge in your discipline or areas of interest so you can identify erroneous or biased information.

 • Ask other human experts like your professors or teaching assistants.

-• In general, learn more about the tech tools you use - how they work, what data they use, their purpose, and their limitations.
+• In general, learn more about the tech tools you use.
+Find out how they are trained, their purpose, and their limitations.

 UP Policies